paszu/3DSRepo/Part-5-(arm9loaderhax-&-Cakes).md

 2. Delete the `Decrypt9` folder from the root of your SD card if you have one
 3. Copy the `a9lh` folder from `data_input.zip` to the root of your SD Card
+3. Copy and merge the `a9lh` folder from `payload_input.zip` to the root of your SD Card
 4. **Copy your console specific `OTP.bin` to the `/a9lh/` folder on the root of your SD card**
 1. Copy and merge the `3ds` folder from the SafeA9LHInstaller zip to the root of your SD card
 2. Copy `SafeA9LHInstaller.dat` from the SafeA9LHInstaller zip to the root of your SD card